lottarueter/threshold-dm-test/README.md

 ## 📊 Data Availability

 The code and data-processing pipelines are fully documented and publicly available.
-However, the empirical application in Chapter 3 relies on **proprietary sovereign CDS data**, which cannot be shared.
+However, the empirical application relies on **proprietary sovereign CDS data**, which cannot be shared.
 As a result, the scripts can be inspected and adapted freely, but full replication of the empirical results requires access to the underlying data.